-Often, you won't need to see a doctor about anal itching.
-If the itching is persistent, bring it up with your primary care doctor.
-Depending on the cause of your anal itching, your primary care doctor may refer you to a skin specialist (dermatologist) or a doctor who specializes in treating rectal and anal problems (proctologist).
+Often you won't need to see a doctor about anal itching.
+If the itching persists even after taking self-care measures, bring it up with your primary care doctor.
+He or she may refer you to a skin specialist (dermatologist) or a doctor who specializes in treating rectal and anal problems (proctologist).

 What you can do